stevepolitodesign/rails-authentication-from-scratch/README.md

 > **What's Going On Here?**
 >
-> - We call `redirect_if_authenticated` before editing, destroying or updating a user, since only an authenticated use should be able to do this.
+> - We call `redirect_if_authenticated` before editing, destroying, or updating a user since only an authenticated use should be able to do this.
 > - We update the `create` method to accept `create_user_params` (formerly `user_params`).
 This is because we're going to require different parameters for creating an account vs. editing an account.
 > - The `destroy` action simply deletes the user and logs them out.
 Note that we're calling `current_user`, so this action can only be scoped to the user who is logged in.
 > - The `edit` action simply assigns `@user` to the `current_user` so that we have access to the user in the edit form.
 > - The `update` action first checks if their password is correct.
 Note that we're passing this in as `current_password` and not `password`.
-This is because we still want a user to be able to change their password and therefor we need another parameter to store this value.
+This is because we still want a user to be able to change their password and therefore we need another parameter to store this value.
 This is also why we have a private `update_user_params` method.
 >   - If the user is updating their email address (via `unconfirmed_email`) we send a confirmation email to that new email address before setting it as the `email` value.
->   - We force a user to always put in their `current_password` as an extra security measure incase someone leaves their browser open on a public computer.
+>   - We force a user to always put in their `current_password` as an extra security measure in case someone leaves their browser open on a public computer.

 3. Update routes.